 When a vacancy occurs in the position of the Chief Administrative Officer or the head / director of any principal operating department, agency, or office under the control of the Executive, the Executive shall appoint an acting Chief Administrative Officer or acting head / director of the department, agency, or office to serve for a period not exceeding six (6) months.
-The Council may extend this temporary appointment by an additional four (4) months at the request of the Executive.
+The Council may extend this temporary appointment in four (4) month increments at the request of the Executive.